Melvin-p/ArduinoWrapper/README.md

 - Behavior of functions may subtle vary from on a real Arduino
 - floating point behavior may differ from arduino's because floats are emulated on an arduino
 - assembly for the Arduino cannot be run

-## Bugs and limitations to be rectified
-- the lcd debug utility is very jank
-- poor documentation

-## Plans
-- support EEPROM

 ## Build Instructions
 in BUILD.md